BenjaminBFuller/SalmonDataAnalysis/README.md

 # SalmonDataAnalysis
- Exploratory Data Analysis of an Alaskan Salmon Dataset
+Exploratory Data Analysis of an Alaskan Salmon Dataset In the future: experimenting with more advanced statistical analysis